akihikodaki/dts/test_plans/macsec_for_ixgbe_test_plan.rst

    OF THE POSSIBILITY OF SUCH DAMAGE.

 ====================================================
-Niantic Media Access Control Security (MACsec) Tests
+82599 Media Access Control Security (MACsec) Tests
 ====================================================

 Description
 ===========

-This document provides test plan for testing the MACsec function of Niantic:
+This document provides test plan for testing the MACsec function of 82599:

 IEEE 802.1AE:  https://en.wikipedia.org/wiki/IEEE_802.1AE
 Media Access Control Security (MACsec) is a Layer 2 security technology